yext/search-ui-react/docs/search-ui-react.appliedfilters.md

 ## AppliedFilters() function

-A component that displays a list of filters applied to the current vertical search, which may include any selected options from static filters, facets, and NLP filters.
+A component that displays a list of filters applied to the current vertical search, which may include any selected options from facets, NLP filters, and field value static filters.

 <b>Signature:</b>